 - 1 tablespoons cornflour (I used 2 as per Sneh’s adaptation)

 - 1 small red chili, finely sliced (I used 2)

 - a handful of toasted cashew nuts

 - 330ml bottle of cola

-Place the chicken in a plastic bag or in a bowl with 2 tablespoons of the light soy sauce (I didn’t have light and dark soy, used Kikkomen for all the soy requirements) and cornflour.
+Place the chicken in a plastic bag or in a bowl with 2 tablespoons of light soy sauce (I didn’t have light and dark soy, used Kikkomen for all the soy requirements) and cornflour.
 Mix and allow to marinate in the fridge for 10 minutes or longer if you have time.

 Top with the toasted cashew nuts and spring onions and serve with steamed Basmati or Jasmine rice.

 While re-looking at my pics, I think I reduced the sauce a lot further than Sneh did, but it was lip-smackingly delicious and will become a regular feature around here.
-I added an extra chilli because I wanted to be quite fiery.
+I added an extra chili because I wanted to be quite fiery.
 The other interesting thing, is the recipe is not as sweet as you might think, the soy really balances that out.